The 5 Rules of Git Branching for High-Velocity Teams

 # open PR, get review, merge, deploy

-I genuinely like this model for most web teams.
-It is easy to explain to a new hire.
-There is no ambiguity about where code goes or what state any given branch is in. main is production.
-Everything else is in-flight work.
+For most web teams, this is enough.
+Easy to explain to a new hire in five minutes.
+No ambiguity about where code goes or what state any branch is in. main represents production.
+Everything else is work in progress.

-Some teams bolt on environment branches โ staging, qa, whatever โ and at that point you are kind of reinventing parts of GitFlow but without the formal model.
-I have done this and it works okay.
-It's a bit messy conceptually.
-But it works.
+Some teams bolt on environment branches anyway โ staging, qa, whatever โ and at that point you're kind of reinventing parts of GitFlow but without the formal structure.
+Done this.
+Works fine.
+A bit conceptually messy, but functional.

-The honest downside of GitHub Flow: it assumes your PRs are small and your merge-to-deploy pipeline is fast.
-If a PR takes four days to review and another day to get through a slow CI pipeline, you are going to have stale branches and painful merges no matter what you call your strategy.
+The honest downside: GitHub Flow assumes your PRs are small and your CI pipeline is fast.
+When a PR takes four days to review and another day to get through a slow pipeline, branches go stale and merges get painful regardless of what you call your strategy.

-Trunk-based development (TBD) says: everyone commits to main (or trunk).
-Either directly, or through very short-lived branches that last hours, not days.
-The goal is continuous integration in the literal sense โ your code integrates with everyone else's code constantly.
+Everyone commits to main.
+Either directly, or through branches that live for hours, not days.
+Continuous integration in the literal sense โ code integrates with everyone else's code constantly.

-- Strong automated testing that runs before and after every commit
+- Strong automated testing before and after every commit

 - Feature flags to hide incomplete work from users